MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/enable-optimized-moving.md

         >[!NOTE]
         >By default, client computers update Group Policy every 90 minutes, so if you allow sufficient time for client computers to receive updated policy, you do not need to ask users to use **GpUpdate**.
 2. Remove the file share from the server to ensure that no files in the file share are in use.
-To do so in Server Manager, on the **Shares** page of File and Storage Services, right-click the appropriate file share and then click **Remove**.
+To do so in Server Manager, on the **Shares** page of File and Storage Services, right-click the appropriate file share, then select **Remove**.

     Users will work offline using Offline Files until the move is complete and they receive the updated Folder Redirection settings from Group Policy.